 Singularity

 $ singularity pull docker://dsistudio/dsistudio:latest # This creates a singularity container *.sif file from the latest release of DSI Studio.
-Make sure you keep a copy of .sif file for your results
+Make sure you keep a copy of the .sif file for your results

-$ singularity exec -B /var,/run -B /home/server/folder dsistudio_latest.sif dsi_studio # Some cluster does not allow users to access host drive, and you may need to mount folder into singularity container
+$ singularity exec -B /var,/run -B /home/server/folder dsistudio_latest.sif dsi_studio # Some cluster does not allow users to access the host drive, and you may need to mount folder into singularity container

 $ singularity exec dsistudio_latest.sif dsi_studio # This invokes the graphic interface of DSI Studio